epubknowledge/css-valid/cli.md

 cvcli -i css
 ```

-If the scope is invalid the terminal will echo:
+If the scope is invalid or directory doesn't exist the terminal will echo:

 ```bash
 Error: Not a valid directory
 ```

-## Output
+### Output

 Output is if the XML files should be written to a different location.